 An official website of the United States government

-Occupational groups with the highest employment in the Huntsville area included production (9.3 percent), office and administrative support (8.6 percent), and business and financial operations (8.0 percent).
-Major occupational groups on the lower end of local employment included legal (0.5 percent); community and social service (0.8 percent); and life, physical, and social science (0.9 percent).
+Production occupations accounted for 9.5 percent of Huntsville area employment, followed by office and administrative support occupations (8.6 percent).
+Major occupational groups on the lower end of local employment included legal (0.5 percent); community and social service (0.8 percent); life, physical, and social science (0.8 percent); and arts, design, entertainment, sports, and media (0.9 percent).

 Total, all occupations |